Calico-Care/Calico/supabase/functions/auth.md

 ## Error Handling

-- **400 Bad Request** – Missing or invalid email field, or invalid email format
+- **400 Bad Request** – Missing or invalid email field, invalid email format, or invalid date of birth format (must be YYYY-MM-DD)
 - **401 Unauthorized** – Missing or invalid Authorization header, or invalid session JWT (`StaffAuthError` with code `INVALID_SESSION`)
 - **403 Forbidden** – Authenticated user does not have `clinician` or `org_admin` role
 - **405 Method Not Allowed** – Request method is not POST